MaKaNu/SubmoduleTestsMaster/README.md

 # SubmoduleTestsMaster

 This Repository is for testing and documentation purposes.
-This paren repo will only include this README.md file and the submodules.
+This parent repo will only include this README.md file and the submodules.
 The Submodules will include some pseudo-code to apply changes that could be commited.

 Furthermore this explanation will include introduction to handle submodule with the Git Commands, Git Extensions and Gitkraken.